Sweet, drippy ice cream, cascading into a delicious pool of vanilla.

 - optional ingredients for whatever flavor you desire

 Mix all ingredients (except optional ingredients, if they are chunky) in a dish.
 If you have an ice-cream maker: simply transfer to your ice cream maker and watch the magic!
 (I have a Cuisinart, and it took 12-14 minutes to turn the liquid into ice cream.
 Warning: Make sure your ice cream maker’s base is completely frozen before use, or it will NOT work!!)
 You can eat it straight from the machine, or freeze a few hours for firmer texture.
 Homemade ice cream is best the day it’s made, but you can technically thaw it out and it will keep for a few weeks.
 If you don’t have an ice-cream maker, see nutrition link below:

-A word about the milk: This tastes delicious if you use only almond milk, but the texture is more foam-y (in a good way, if that makes sense!) than creamy.
+**A word about the milk: If you use only almond milk, the texture is more foam-y (in a good way, if that makes sense!) than creamy.
 If you use only nondairy creamer or full-fat canned coconut milk, the texture is more like ice cream.
-(Brand ideas include: Silk creamer, So Delicious creamer, or Good Karma.)
 If not serving right away, be sure to thaw a little if your freezer is super-cold.
-(Also, I’d probably stay away from fat-free milks, such as ricemilk.)
+Also, I’d probably stay away from fat-free milks, such as ricemilk.

-Edit: If you are using all almond milk and still want it creamy (not foamy), you can freeze the ice cream and then re-blend it in a Vita-Mix for Vita-mix ice cream.
+If you are using all almond milk and still want it creamier, you can freeze the ice cream and then re-blend it in a Vita-Mix for Vita-mix ice cream.
 The end result is incredibly creamy, without the fat and calories of using the coconut milk or creamer.

 Do you have a favorite ice cream flavor?